 - Low “good” cholesterol levels.

-By reducing these risk factors, it helps reduce your chances of developing heart disease.
+By reducing these real risk factors with healthy eating, it helps reduce your chances of developing heart disease.

-For eye health, sweet potatoes are more beneficial than yams.
+For eye health, sweet potatoes are more beneficial.
 There are two nutrients the body converts into vitamin A. Most notably, Beta Carotene, which is easily absorbed by the body.

-Consuming one regular sweet potato provides 730% of the daily value for vitamin A. The Anthocyanins found in sweet potatoes have been found in studies to protect eye cells from damage improving overall eye health 13.
+Consuming one regular sweet potato provides 730% of the daily value for vitamin A. The Anthocyanins have been found in studies to protect eye cells from damage improving overall eye health 11.

-Find out how taro compared to potatoes in my article, Taro vs. Potato – A Complete Comparison.
+Find out how taro compared in my article here.

 - Vitamin C

-Yams provide 670 mg of potassium and sweet potatoes 475 mg.
 Potassium helps the body get rid of excess sodium reducing fluid build-up.
-These help keep systolic and diastolic blood pressure lower 14.
+These help keep systolic and diastolic blood pressure lower 12.

 Magnesium helps control the following:

 - Blood pressure